OpenEnergyPlatform/oedatamodel/README.md

 For example, the tables should then be then called **"project_name_oed_scenario"** etc. .
 This allows the oedatamodel to be used by multiple projects.
 To learn how to create tables on the OEP see this [Guide](https://github.com/OpenEnergyPlatform/tutorial/blob/develop/upload/OEP_Upload_Process_Data_and_Metadata_oem2orm.ipynb).

 ### Upload a datapackage
 Subsequently, the [oedatamodel_api](https://github.com/open-modex/oedatamodel_api) can be used to upload datapackages.
-Datapackges can be imported via a [website](https://modex.rl-institut.de/upload_datapackage/) as a ziped Datapackage folder and then uploaded to the OEP, optinally with or without using a mapping.
+Datapackges can be imported to the api via a website (requires a locally installed instance of the oedatamodel_api) as a zipped Datapackage folder and then uploaded to the OEP, optinally with or without using a mapping.
 The datapackge is validated before the upload.
 The validation is very strict.
 In order to avoid problems here, the specification from the [datapackage example]()should be adhered to very precisely.

 # FAQ